Jobs#

 To create a new Job object within a Project using the SDK, first select the appropriate project from the Platform, then use the Project.create_job() method to instantiate the job.

-You must specify a reference to Flow object.
-Additionally, you can provide optional configuration such as environment variables or job parameters.
+You must specify a reference to a Flow object.
+Additionally, you can provide optional configuration such as environment variables, schedules, retention policies, and runtime parameters.
+The runtime_parameters parameter accepts either a dictionary or a ParameterSet object.
 This method returns a Job object.

 >>> job = project.create_job(